redcurry/git_tutorial/tutorial.md

 Ok, now it tells us that the changes in mean.py will be commited next time we run git commit; it also tells us how to unstage the file if we made a mistake.
-Because we just staged our file, it is identical to what's on the "stage", so when we say:

-    git diff

-we don't get anything.
-However, there ARE differences between what we've staged and what's in the repository; we can get those diffences with:

-    git diff --staged      (or 'git diff --cached' for older versions)

-Let's say that you just remembered you wanted to add a comment to mean.py before you commit; we just make the change:

-    # Print the mean of the numbers given as arguments
-    ...

-Now when we do a git diff, we get the difference between what we've staged and our current file:

-    git diff

-There we see the two lines what we've added.
-Now let's look at our status:

-    git status

-We have two sections: changes ready to be commited (i.e., staged) and changes we've made but haven't staged.
-In this case, these changes are all in the same file, so we see the same file in two different sections.
-In other words, at this point, we have THREE versions of the same program: what we initially commited, what we staged, and what we just changed.
-If we commit right now, only what we've staged will be commited, not the new changes; to stage the new changes, we use add again:

-    git add mean.py

-We then check what will be commited:

-    git status

-And we can also check all the changes that will be commited:

-    git diff --staged

-Here we see all of the changes we've made to mean.py; and then we finally commit.
 When we first commited, we added a message inline, but if we want a long, multi-line message, we can use a text editor to add the message.
 First, we specify which editor will be our default:

     git config --global core.editor vim